 Law against Love Jihad and why Kerala needs it the most

 New Delhi, Nov 06: Several states have now said that laws against Love Jihad or conversions for the sake of marriage would be implemented Karnataka, Uttar Pradesh, Haryana and Madhya Pradesh have said laws against Love Jihad would be implemented in the wake of rising cases.
-However the state which has reported such cases the most is Kerala and the lawmakers are silent about the issue.
+However, the state which has reported such cases the most is Kerala and the lawmakers are silent about the issue.

 Love Jihad has been flagged on several occasions by the Intelligence Bureau and other law enforcement agencies.
 It has been a menace in many parts of the country, especially in Kerala.
 Recently a woman from Kerala had spoken about her ordeal and said that she was a trap of Love Jihad.